zhanba/react-ts-starter/README.md

 - CSSModules / LESS
 - TsLint / prettier (with vscode config to intergrate all tools)
 - Antd + custom theme file
-- Nodemon to restart webpack
+- Nodemon to restart webpack when you change config file
-- careful! no package-lock.json (if you want, delete .npmrc)
+- no package-lock.json (if you want lock file, delete .npmrc)

 ## Usage